Instant Family: Plot

 Recently released from prison, Carla reunites with them, meeting Pete and Ellie.
 The younger two do not want to go to her, with Lita even calling Ellie mom.
 Carla's visits disrupt the Wagner household; the children become more unruly, leaving the Wagners demotivated and frustrated.
-They express their feelings in the support group, but the social workers explain the ultimate goal is to keep families together, so the children could return their birth mother.
+They express their feelings in the support group, but the social workers explain the ultimate goal is to keep families together, so the children could return to their birth mother.

-Arriving home, Pete and Ellie are horrified to discover Lizzie exchanging naked pictures of herself with Jacob, from school.
+Arriving home, Pete and Ellie are horrified to discover Lizzie exchanging nude pictures of herself with her boyfriend Jacob.
 Pete and Ellie seek out the Fernandezes, whose adoptive daughter Brenda had inspired them at their orientation.
 They learn she is back in rehab, but Mr. and Mrs. Fernandez assure the Wagners that "things that matter are hard".

-When taking the children to school the next day, Pete and Ellie learn from a student, Charlie, that Jacob - the school's 22-year-old janitor, has been hanging around with Lizzie after they mistake Charlie for Jacob.
-They confront and beat up Jacob, and he is arrested, as are Pete and Ellie, resulting in Juan and Lita being left in the car unattended.
+When taking the children to school the next day, Pete and Ellie confront who Lizzie claimed was Jacob, only to discover that he's another student named Charlie, who reveals that Jacob is the school's 22 year old janitor.
+They confront and beat up Jacob, who is arrested, as are Pete and Ellie, resulting in Juan and Lita being left in the car unattended.
 Returning home after posting bail, Sandy tells them that they need to reassure Lizzie that they love her.

-At the children's court hearing, the judge reads Lizzie's negative statement about Pete and Ellie's actions, leaving out key details.
+At the children's court hearing, the judge reads Lizzie's negative statement about Pete and Ellie's actions, which leaves out key details.
 He refuses to let Ellie read her own statement, so Carla wins custody.
 Juan and Lita do not want to leave the Wagners, but Lizzie is pleased.

-The next day, however, Karen and Sharon arrive without Carla.
-When she did not show up, they went to find her.
-Carla is not ready to take them back, admitting that Lizzie did the paperwork to reunite them.
+The next day, however, Karen and Sharon arrive without Carla, who is not ready to take them back, admitting that Lizzie did the paperwork to reunite them.
 Karen and Sharon further reveal that Carla is using drugs again.
 Heartbroken and devastated, Lizzie tearfully runs away as Pete and Ellie follow.
 Ellie has Lizzie read their court statement, insisting she and Pete love her, and all three reconcile.